Xyc1596/SummoningWand/README.md

     * Unbound wand texture: <span><img src="res/summoning_wand_32x.png" alt="summoning_wand.png" /></span>
     * Bound wand texture: <span><img src="res/summoning_wand_activated_32x.png" alt="summoning_wand_activated.png" /></span> (with the display name turning yellow and followed by bound entity's name/type)
     * Binds via UUID, meaning the binding won't lose after logging out and logging in again.
-    * Default valid target entities: Non-player mobs, falling blocks, minecarts, boats, etc.
+    * Default valid target entities: Any entities supporting right-click interaction, like mobs (including players), vehicles (such as minecarts and boats) and falling blocks.
 * **Teleporting Entities**: Hold the wand in the designated hand (default: **main hand**) and right-click a block to teleport the bound entity.
-    * The mechanism of teleportation is essentially the same as `/tp` command, but includes passengers; Hold `Shift` to prevent passengers from being teleported.
+    * The mechanism of teleportation is essentially the same as `/tp` command, but includes passengers; Hold `Shift` to prevent teleporting passengers.
     * Entities in unloaded chunks cannot be teleported.
     * The target position can be the interacted block's location or the one adjacent to the interacted face (see [`SummoningWandItem.java`](src/main/java/xyc/summoningwand/SummoningWandItem.java)).
     * NO SAFETY CHECKS (suffocation, fall damage, fire/lava) are conducted, so keep cautious when teleporting living entities!